All Collections

 We support InDesign CS4 (where IDML was introduced) or newer.
 Make sure NOT to use a version between 15.0.2 and 15.1.1 (due to some InDesign bug in those versions which affect the font display in our editing mode); ideally use a current version of InDesign.

-By completing the steps above, the fonts are included in the package and ready for use.
-You need to include the fonts in every package, not just one for the whole Frontify instance, because we take the fonts from the package to use in the templates.
+Fonts need to be included in every InDesign package you upload, not just one for the whole Frontify instance, because we take the fonts from the package to use in the templates.

 Adobe Cloud fonts are not supported because of licensing restrictions: Ensure fonts are available and not marked with square brackets, e.g., in the paragraph style settings.